SudiptoSinghaRoy/ShareLocation/README.md

 ### How to run the project

- - Clone the project from
+ - Clone the project from  <https://github.com/SudiptoSinghaRoy/ShareLocation.git> to your location
  - Run the terminal from your project location
  - Now run
 ```sh